stephenh369/the_scottish_history_podcast_website/README.md

 # the_scottish_history_podcast_website
 Website for "The Scottish History Podcast" by Owen Innes.
-Built using Bootstrap with SASS.
+Built using Bootstrap with SASS and designed with a mobile-first focus.
+Check out the website and the podcast!

 Deployed with Netlify.